gopichand-7/AI-Supply-Chain-Command-Center/README.md

 An AI-powered Supply Chain Analytics Dashboard built with **Python**, **Streamlit**, **Plotly**, and **Google Gemini AI**.

-The project demonstrates how AI can enhance supply chain decision-making through interactive dashboards, inventory analytics, and executive-level recommendations generated using Google Gemini.
+This project demonstrates how Artificial Intelligence can enhance supply chain decision-making through interactive dashboards, inventory analytics, and executive-level recommendations.

-It is being developed incrementally using versioned releases, with each version introducing new analytics and supply chain capabilities while maintaining a stable, production-style development workflow.
+It is being developed as a portfolio project using an incremental versioning approach, where each release introduces a new, fully tested supply chain capability while maintaining a stable and production-style development workflow.

 ---

-## 🚀 Current Version
+# 🚀 Current Version

 **Version:** `v0.1`

-### ✅ Implemented Features
+## ✅ Implemented Features

 - 📊 Executive Inventory Dashboard
 - 📈 Inventory KPI Cards